Quantization of (-1)-Shifted Derived Poisson Manifolds: Quantization of -Shifted Derived Poisson Manifolds

 the fiberwise $\hbar$-Fourier transform \footnote{Fiberwise Fourier transform was discovered by Voronov-Zorich~\cite{MR947602} in their study of supermanifold integration theory.
 It can be considered as the quantum counterpart of the isomorphism $\Phi$ \eqref{eq:phi}. }:

 where $(x, \eta)\in \Cc{\aV}[1]$ and $(x, \xi)\in \Cc{\aV}^\vee[-1]$ (we emphasize the base point $x\in \cM$).
 Now set

-Since the fiberwise $\hbar$-Fourier transform $\cF $ preserves the inner products and $\Cc{L}_{\hbar D}$ is indeed self-adjoint, it follows that $\Delta$ is self-adjoint.
+Since the fiberwise $\hbar$-Fourier transform $\cF $ preserves the scalar products and $\Cc{L}_{\hbar D}$ is self-adjoint, it follows that $\Delta$ is self-adjoint.
 Moreover, since $D$ is a homological vector field, it follows that $\Delta^2=0$.
-Finally, it is simple to check, by using local coordinates, and Eqs. \eqref{eq:pi} and \eqref{eq:D1}, that $\Delta$ is indeed a quantization of the $(-1)$-shifted derived Poisson manifold $\Cc{\aV}^\vee[-1]$. \end{proof}
+Finally, it is simple to check, by using local coordinates, and Eqs. \eqref{eq:pi} and \eqref{eq:D1}, that $\Delta$ is indeed a quantization of the linear $(-1)$-shifted derived Poisson manifold $\Cc{\aV}^\vee[-1]$. \end{proof}